schneebergerlab/GameteBinning_tetraploid/Pipeline.md

 =
 This is the pipeline explaining how gamete binning in tetraploid (potato) works.
 Intermediate data (for running gamete_binning_tetra) are provided [here](https://mega.nz/folder/OhkkyDDQ#cb5j-u8BxyCIfxQ-rBAkfQ) (please configure "local storage" for mega, if you have not done so), if you want to have a test run.

-Note: zlib.h is required by some tools (for the purpose of zipping files), please install accordingly.
+Note: zlib.h is required by some tools (for the purpose of zipping files -- normally it's installed already), please install accordingly.

 Public tools: